Getting Started: ServerTextControl and MailMerge in a .NET 8 Console Application on Linux with Docker and WSL

 Introduction

-This tutorial shows how to use Visual Studio 2022 to create an .NET 8 console application that uses the ServerTextControl and MailMerge classes from TX Text Control .NET Server for ASP.NET.
+This tutorial shows how to use Visual Studio 2022 to create an .NET 8 console application that uses the ServerTextControl and MailMerge classes from TX Text Control .NET Server.
 The application is hosted in a Docker container using a Linux base image.

 Creating the Application